-The Petworth Vision steering group, was initially established in 2012, it evolved in 2015 into a Community Interest Group, with a board of directors.
+The Petworth Vision steering group, was initially established in 2012, it evolved in 2015 into a Community Interest Company, with a board of directors.
 It is independently audited and the assets of the CIC belong to the community company.
 As a fundraising vehicle, the board felt this was vital to create confidence and credibility.

 Petworth Vision represents the aspirations of the local community and its aims to improve the town centre both in terms of how attractive it is to visitors and also how it serves the local community.
 We are a voluntary organisation, that is looking to raise funds from the private, corporate and public sectors to achieve the outlined objectives in a 1-3 year time frame.

 Much of our survey and study work has been fed into Petworth's Neighbourhood Plan group, a Petworth Town Council initiative under the Localism Act.
 The Neighbourhood Plan is producing planning policies for the next 15 years of development in Petworth, under the following areas; Housing, Getting Around, Working and Shopping, Environment Sustainability and Design, Leisure & Wellbeing.
-The Neighbourhood Plan will come into effect if the residents of Petworth approve it in a referendum, scheduled for late 2017/early 2018.

 All want Petworth to be a safe, prosperous town and a great place to live, work and visit.
 One of the most pressing outcomes of this Vision will be to establish clear and effective lines of communication and an agreed action plan.
 Beyond that, it will then be down to establishing a series of tactical and strategic measures to move the town forward.